 Give Faculty Control

 Faculty want to share their accomplishments judiciously.
-In Digital Measures, faculty can choose to display or hide particular accomplishments, tailoring web profiles to reflect the work they wish to promote.
+In Faculty Success (formerly Digital Measures), faculty can choose to display or hide particular accomplishments, tailoring web profiles to reflect the work they wish to promote.
 A simple opt-in opportunity in each activity record ensures faculty control their narrative, sharing the accomplishments that best represent their current scholarship and interests.

-With a wealth of faculty activities in Digital Measures, your website can also support keyword searches, direct links to publications, and updates to in-progress research (as approved by faculty, of course).
+With a wealth of faculty activities in Faculty Success (formerly Digital Measures), your website can also support keyword searches, direct links to publications, and updates to in-progress research (as approved by faculty, of course).
 By adding these to your university’s website, you can share a rich and complete story of your faculty’s achievements.

 Kick the Coding

 Nearly 100 institutions have successfully built web profiles using the Faculty Success (formerly Digital Measures) web services API.
 Clients with the programming resources to use the API remark on its flexibility for building web profiles and integrating them into a website.
 For institutions with resource-strapped IT teams, the Web Profiles module provides a no-coding option for getting faculty web profiles integrated into a website in just hours to days, rather than doing months of coding.
 Web profiles can still be customized by college or department, and give faculty the control they need to determine which accomplishments will best represent their work.

 The most important reason to maintain up-to-date faculty web profiles is sharing the most current, complete story of your institution on your most public forum: your website.
 Using the faculty activity data you already capture for campus processes such as annual reviews, accreditation, promotion and tenure, and more, is a win for everyone on campus—and your many stakeholders in the community.